The page has been translated by Gen AI.

 SRNUnique resource ID in Samsung Cloud Platform

-• In the File Storage service, it refers to a volume SRN
+• In the File Storage service, it refers to the volume SRN

 • In the File Storage service, it refers to the volume name